-- MySQL Encode() function helps to make any data records secure by encrypting the values with certain key values and changing the originals to binary string form.
+- MySQL Encode() function helps secure any data records by encrypting the values with certain key values and changing the originals to binary string form.

-- This encoding function is useful for protecting the plain text from any unauthorized process which secures our database information as well as integrity in MySQL.
+- This encoding function helps protect the plain text from any unauthorized process, which secures our database information and integrity in MySQL.

 We hope that this EDUCBA information on “MySQL encode()” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.